npfernandes/ensemblify/README.md

 <br>

 If you prefer to create your own parameters file from scratch, a [template file](docs/assets/parameters_template.yaml) is also provided.

+## The `conversion` module
+With the `conversion` module, you can convert your generated .pdb structures into a .xtc trajectory file, enabling you to easily store and manipulate your conformational ensemble.

+To convert your ensemble of .pdb structures to a trajectory .xtc format, provide the name for your created trajectory, the directory where the ensemble is stored and the directory where the trajectory file should be created.

+Using the `ensemblify` command in a terminal:

+    ensemblify -c trajectory_name -i ensemble_dir -o trajectory_dir

+Inside a Python script or Jupyter Notebook:

+    import ensemblify as ey
+    ey.ensemble2traj('trajectory_name','ensemble_dir','trajectory_dir')

+Check the [example notebooks](examples/README.md) for detailed instructions.

+## The `analysis` module
+With the `analysis` module, you can create an interactive graphical dashboard displaying structural information calculated from the conformational ensemble of your protein of interest.

+To create an interactive graphical dashboard, provide the path to your ensemble in trajectory format, the path to your trajectory's topology file, the name you want to use for your protein and what structural metrics you want to calculate (by default, all available metrics are calculated).

+Using the `ensemblify` command in a terminal:

+    ensemblify -a trajectory.xtc topology.pdb trajectory_name

+Inside a Python script or Jupyter Notebook:

+    import ensemblify as ey
+    ey.analyze_trajectory('trajectory.xtc','topology.pdb','trajectory_name')

+Check the [example notebooks](examples/README.md) for detailed instructions.

+## The `reweighting` module
+With the `reweighting` module, you can use experimental SAXS data to reweigh your ensemble following the BME method described in https://github.com/KULL-Centre/BME.

+@incollection{bottaro2020integrating,
+title={Integrating molecular simulation and experimental data: a Bayesian/maximum entropy reweighting approach}, author={Bottaro, Sandro and Bengtsen, Tone and Lindorff-Larsen, Kresten}, booktitle={Structural Bioinformatics}, pages={219--240}, year={2020}, publisher={Springer}
+}

+Using the `ensemblify` command in a terminal:

+    ensemblify -r trajectory.xtc topology.pdb trajectory_name experimental_SAXS_data.dat

+Inside a Python script or Jupyter Notebook:

+    import ensemblify as ey
+    ey.reweigh_ensemble('trajectory.xtc','topology.pdb','trajectory_name','experimental_SAXS_data.dat')

+Check the [example notebooks](examples/README.md) for detailed instructions.

 </details>

 <details>